Widows in the North African Jewish Communities of Late Ottoman Palestine

-A deep emotional attachment to the Holy Land and the belief in its inherent spiritual qualities which living in the country endows upon its Jewish inhabitants explain the spiritual factors motivating all Jews to migrate, and not only women (Ben Ya’akov, 2002).
+A deep emotional attachment to the Holy Land and the belief in the inherent spiritual qualities endowed upon Jews who choose to live there explain the spiritual factors motivating Jews to migrate, and not only women (Ben Ya’akov, 2002).
 However certain aspects of the traditional love for Zion seem to have been defined specifically by gender.
-While men could and did express their attachment to the Holy Land, as well as elevate their status and well-being, through study, prayer and communal activities, all while living in their own home communities, women seeking to express their love of Zion and spiritual uplifting had no direct part in such activities.
+While men could and did express their attachment to the Holy Land, as well as elevate their status and well-being, through study, prayer, and communal activities, all while living in their own home communities, women seeking to express their love of Zion and spiritual uplifting had no direct part in such activities.

 Many women vowed to move to the Holy Land to thank God for fulfilling a prayer and to visit the graves of famous rabbis such as Rabbi Simeon bar Yohai (second century) in Meron near Safed, or the cave of the Prophet Elijah on Mount Carmel.
 Upon their arrival in the Holy Land women prayed fervently and frequently at the graves of saintly rabbis, making supplications for their own personal benefit as well as for all Jews.
 The vows of women seem to have been much more private and informal than those of men and thus were not documented in communal records.
 However, they are remembered and relayed in stories transmitted by family members through generations.